SOCIAL SERVICE ADMINISTRATOR II

 Applicants must meet the selective qualification(s) to be considered.
 Include clear and specific information on your application regarding your qualifications.

-Two years of the required minimum qualification experience must have been with matching youth resource parents and/or seeking specialized placements of fostering and/or adoption.
+Two years of the required minimum qualification experience must have been in a public or private Child Welfare agency working with victims of sexual abuse.

 DESIRED OR PREFERRED QUALIFICATIONS